 Step 2: Heat your leftovers.
 Grab a skillet and add just enough water to cover the bottom.
 Set the pan over medium heat and add the chicken as soon as the water starts to simmer.
 Lower the heat and gently stir chicken, cooking until the meat has warmed through to 165°F. Once the chicken is nice and hot, make haste and gobble it up.

 The microwave is quick and convenient but it is decidedly not the best method for reheating a bird, since it’s most likely to yield a rubbery or chalk-dry piece of chicken.
 Still, if you’re in a pinch and decide to microwave your leftover chicken, follow these steps for better results.

-3. Cover and heat.
+Step 3: Cover and heat.
 Tightly cover the plate of chicken with microwave-safe plastic wrap and microwave for two minutes.
 Remove the plate from the microwave and check to see if the chicken is ready.
 If not, turn the meat before covering the plate and continuing to microwave in 30-second intervals.
-When the chicken is heated through, it’s chow time.
+When the chicken is heated through to 165°F, it’s chow time.

 How to Reheat Chicken in an Air Fryer

 Step 1: Preheat the air fryer.
 Following the instructions for your air fryer model, preheat it at 375°F for about 5 minutes.

 Step 2: Prep the meat.
 Place the leftover chicken into the air fryer basket (or on the air fryer tray, depending on your model) in a single layer.

 Step 3: Heat the leftovers.
 Heat the leftover chicken in the air fryer for about 4 minutes, shaking the basket halfway through.
 When the chicken reaches an internal temperature of 165°F, bask in its crispiness before dipping it in your chosen sauce and diving in.